Boeing 787: It's Complicated

 The subject of Boeing's (BA) deferred production balance on the Boeing 787 is a highly interesting one.
 Some say that it is more important to look at the cash profile and I do agree with that.
 However, the Boeing 787 burn off in deferred production costs is important and interesting for two reasons.
-The first one being that if Boeing does not zero at costs it might possibly have to recognize a chart and secondly because if you have somewhat of a grasp on the burn off of the balance, you can get an idea of the aircraft's profitability relative to a low-single digit margin.
+The first one being that if Boeing does not zero at costs it might possibly have to recognize a charge and secondly because if you have somewhat of a grasp on the burn off of the balance, you can get an idea of the aircraft's profitability relative to a low-single digit margin.
 Those two things make the deferred balance extremely interesting to consider each quarter.

 Each quarter, readers receive three articles as part of my freely available coverage on Boeing.
 One article looks at forecasts from a rather in-depth model and the second method looks at a forecast using a linear model.
 I just want to clarify for readers that there is quite a big difference between the in-depth model and the linear model.